 In your role as CEO, why does communication matters so much OCCU?

 Bert: Communication is the heart of success for an organization.
 The challenge we faced was the market.
 It’s constantly changing, so we were trying to find a vehicle that could centralized all communication.
 We needed something that employees of all levels could go to and find answers to their questions.
-That’s when we came across Passageways.
-A huge light went off for us when realized Passageways would give us the opportunity to create common thread between all of our employees, branches, and departments.
+That’s when we came across OnSemble.
+A huge light went off for us when realized OnSemble would give us the opportunity to create common thread between all of our employees, branches, and departments.

 How do new hires and empowering staff fit into the communication gap?